billbuchanan/github.io/README.md

 * Year 2015.
 Named in the "50 most influential UK higher education professionals on social media" [here](https://www.timeshighereducation.com/features/50-most-influential-uk-higher-education-professionals-social-media).
 * Year 2015.
 Led a cipher cracking team to win the Universally Challenged competition [here](https://www.deadlinenews.co.uk/2015/03/12/69343/).

+## Invited talks
+The following are a sample of recent invited talks:

+* 26 Jan 2026 (forthcoming).
+RSSA Lecture to Fellows and Guests of the Royal Scottish Society of Arts [here](https://rssa.org.uk/20260126.shtml).
+* 7 Oct 2025.
+Privacy-Aware Computation: FHE, ZKP and MPC at OpenSSL 2025 in Prague.
+OpenSSL 2025 is one of the most significant conferences in the world on cryptography, and includes many of the international leaders in cryptography.
+The rise of GenAI will see an ever-increasing amount of data being gathered from citizens, both for the training of machine learning models and in the processing of PII (Personally Identifiable Information).
+Unfortunately, the data gathering and processing infrastructures that we have often pay little attention to the privacy of the data gathered.
+This presentation outlines both the theoretical and practical aspects of building a privacy-aware data gathering and processing infrastructure using Fully Homomorphic Encryption (FHE), Zero Knowledge Proofs (ZKPs) and MPC (Multi-party Computation) [here](https://www.youtube.com/watch?v=ZU8Kvc8YTV4).
+* 11 Sept 2025.
+Invited talk at AI & Cloud Innovation Summit Scotland 2025.
+The use of GenAI and Agentic AI has completely changed the landscape of cybersecurity.
+This presentation will provide practical examples of how organisations can use GenAI within Cloud-based systems to parse, index and process data, and thus break down siloes of data.
+It will also outline the core weaknesses for GenAI and the mechanisms that organisations can put in place to identify and mitigate these issues [here](https://events.holyrood.com/event/ai-cloud-innovation-summit/#event-schedule-collapse-648887).
+* 15 May 2025.
+Endnote talk at EIE 2025.
+This outlined how the Scottish ecosystem has supported a range of university spin-outs and discussed cutting-edge developments in cybersecurity, AI and cryptography and their potential impact on Scotland’s tech ecosystem [here](https://www.eie-invest.com/speakers/bill-buchanan).
+*
 ## Research projects
 The following are a range of research projects: